murex/cdbc/Readme.md

 ## About

 Why does C++ need another database access library?
-First, nothing as been standardized yet.
+First, nothing has been standardized yet.
 Secondly, we did not found a library which satisfied our needs of abstraction:
 1. Driver abstraction: the API should be the same regardless of the database vendor.
 2. SQL syntax abstraction: the API user should be able to write portable SQL queries regardless of the underlying vendor.
 3. Runtime driver selection: user code should be able to switch accross database vendors at runtime without any need to recompile.